top of page

 In 2021, we offered Penn State the opportunity to purchase back the land and property.
 We decided to take this action, in a nearly unanimous vote by our members, due to a confluence of economic forces besetting our club.
 The demographic diversity of the evolving student population, the flood of new student housing options in State College, the economic toll of the Covid-19 pandemic, and the aging of our club members have presented us with a need to downsize our requirements for physical space as well our operational model.

-Town and Gown Magazine - May 1982
+1982 Town Gown Magazine

 By Cindy Spencer